wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 ## Exercise 5: removing subscriptions from the wis2downloader

-Next, the remove the subscription you made from the wis2downloader, using the following command:
+Next, log in to the wis2downloader container and remove the subscription you made from the wis2downloader, using the following command:

 ```bash
 wis2downloader remove-subscription --topic cache/a/wis2/de-dwd-gts-to-wis2/#